JustinPinner/learn-react-hooks-roguelike-game/README.md

 on Udemy, where "Coding a roguelike game is  a great way to learn the fundamentals of React, Hooks and useful generic game concepts like movement, combat and inventories."

+Then I added some of my own interpretations.
+Which may or may not prove to be a good idea, but these include;

+* Creating the world map into its own class with clean get, put and delete methods etc
+* Adding specific entity types that can exist in the world
+* Guided randomisation of the location at which things get spawned into the world
+* Levels (currently, we only descend through the dungeon)
+* Storing each level's map when we descend to the next
+* Used non-traditional rogue-like symbols (I think - it's not my usual genre) for creatures, because a goblin wears a pointy hat and Orcs probably have tusks, right?

+Anyway as a result I've probably created some fun bugs for you to discover.
+And I'm pretty sure these interpretations deviate a bit from the React Warrior's code of conduct, but I don't care as it's the game-dev elements that I'm having more fun with TBH.

+And, although I'm sharing this code, not much of it is really mine, so please bear that in mind if you choose to use any of it.
+And definitely look at Morgan's course too, if you want to see how it should have been done :)

 ## Available Scripts

 In the project directory, you can run: